Decomposition: Dry/remains

-During the dry/remains stage, the resurgence of plant growth around the CDI may occur and is a sign that the nutrients present in the surrounding soil have not yet returned to their normal levels.
+As the ecosystem recovers from the disturbance, the CDI moves into the dry/remains stage, which is characterized by a decrease in the intensity of the disturbance and an increase in the amount of plant growth around the affected area.
+This is a sign that the nutrients and other ecological resources present in the surrounding soil have not yet returned to their normal levels.

+During this stage, it is important to monitor the ecosystem for any signs of continued disturbance or ecological stress.
+The resurgence of plant growth is a positive sign, but it may take several years for the ecosystem to fully recover and return to its pre-disturbance state.
 All that remains of the cadaver at this stage is dry skin, cartilage, and bones, which will become dry and bleached if exposed to the elements.
 If all soft tissue is removed from the cadaver, it is referred to as completely skeletonized, but if only portions of the bones are exposed, it is referred to as partially skeletonized.

 Factors affecting decomposition of bodies

 Exposure to the elements

 A dead body that has been exposed to the open elements, such as water and air, will decompose more quickly and attract much more insect activity than a body that is buried or confined in special protective gear or artifacts.
-This is due, in part, to the limited number of insects that can penetrate a coffin and the lower temperatures under the soil.
+This is due, in part, to the limited number of insects that can penetrate soil and the lower temperatures under the soil.

 The rate and manner of decomposition in an animal body are strongly affected by several factors.
 In roughly descending degrees of importance, they are: